General Identity Theft Protection Guidelines

 - Report lost/stolen cards immediately.

-For other helpful information on the lastest in Fighting Identity Theft, visit CU*Secure.
+For other helpful information on the latest in Fighting Identity Theft, visit CU*Secure.

 At DOLFCU, we're doing our part to make certain your accounts are safe and secure.
 We restrict access to nonpublic personal information about you to those employees who need to know that information to provide you products or services.
 We maintain physical, electronic, and procedural safeguards that comply with federal regulations to guard your nonpublic personal information.